megastef/node-red-contrib-logsene/README.md

 1) For example you want to log from a browser or app via WebSocket to the Logsene service:

-websocket -> Logsene
+websocket -> logsene

 2) You want to track msg objects from MQTT devices

 mqtt -> logsene

-3) You want to log all tweets about you
+3) You want to log all tweets about you using sentiment analysis

 twitter -> sentiment -> logsene